Bill-Sukh/interaction-case-study/readme.md

 # Requirements (in order of priority)
 1. The app should look and behave as close to the included screenshots/video as possible.
 1. Clicking on a gallery photo will display it in the main content area.
+1. The sidebar should have the same styles and interactions as demonstrated in the screenshots/video.
+1. The sidebar area should apply clips and filters (provided in the CSS) to the image in the main content area with the styling demonstrated in the video/screenshots.
-1. The selected photo should also have a gray border when selected with a blue border when hovered.
+1. The selected photo in the gallery should have a gray border when selected with a blue border when hovered.
 1. The selected photo should display some metadata about it in the sidebar content area, including the file name, mime-type, and human-readable size of the image.
-1. The sidebar should have the same styles and interactions as demonstrated in the screenshots/video.
 1. Each section on the sidebar should have a subtitle to describe what it does with the styling demonstrated in the video/screenshots.
-1. The sidebar area should apply clips and filters (provided in the CSS) to the image in the main content area with the styling demonstrated in the video/screenshots.
 1. When dragging files onto the gallery drop zone, the dashed line should change color.
 1. Non-image files should be rejected when dropping on the gallery area at the bottom of the page.